-We have a five-year operating lease, expiring in June 2010, for approximately 22,595 square feet of office space in South San Francisco, California.
-We also have a one-year lease, expiring in December 2007, for approximately 2,100 square feet of office and laboratory space in Somerville, New Jersey.
+We have a five-year operating lease, expiring in June 2010, for approximately 15,782 square feet of office space in South San Francisco, California.
+We also have a lease, expiring in March 2008, for approximately 2,100 square feet of office and laboratory space in Somerville, New Jersey.
+In February 2008, we entered into a lease, expiring in March 2011, for approximately 3,135 square feet of office space in Fort Lee, New Jersey.